Let yourself sit back and reflect on how you are feeling

 Dealing with stressStress can feel like a more acceptable and less taboo response to a challenge.
 When you chat with neighbours or catch up with a friend on the phone, how common is it to say you are stressed, versus admit to deep feelings of sadness?
 With DVT, the two can go hand in hand.
 The pressures of daily life on top of managing your cancer and DVT treatments can become stressful quite quickly.
 DVT comes with a degree of uncertainty: treatment lasts for a long time and you won’t immediately know if it is working.
 It may be more comfortable to describe these pressures as stress, but it can help to acknowledge when those feelings run deeper than the stress from a busy day at work.
 You may consider opening up to a few loved ones, or if that is too difficult, seeking out a local support group

 Getting help for depressionDepression is a topic that is often kept quiet, but it is nonetheless a condition that many people have struggled with.
 It can affect almost anyone and is common for people undergoing cancer or DVT treatment.
 If you find yourself experiencing the symptoms below, consider contacting your doctor for help.
-Although many of the symptoms could also be side effects of cancer treatment, your doctor can help you sort through them with and get you the help you need.
+Although some of the symptoms could also be side effects of cancer treatment or due to the cancer itself, your doctor can help you sort through them with and get you the help you need.

 - Fatigue and loss of energy

 - Loss of interest in activities and hobbies